 Young athletes are under a tremendous amount of pressure.
 Pressure is brought about by adult-driven specialized training programs, weekend tournaments, showcases, and competitions.
 The psychological risk of burnout, depression, and increased risk of injury often leads to withdrawal from sport.

 In the physical therapy clinic, we encounter many young athletes who lose their desire to return to sport following injury.
-It is our belief that these young athletes view their injury as a means to escape from the increased pressures of sports.
+We believe that these young athletes view their injuries as a means to escape from the increased pressures of sports.

-While specialization may result in more highly-skilled, sport-mature athletes at a younger age, it is isolating the child.
+While specialization may result in more highly skilled, sport-mature athletes at a younger age, it isolates the child.
 The child’s self-image and self-worth are viewed only through the lens of their single sport.
 This leads to increased stress and pressure.

 Consequently, the child loses a sense of control or decision-making power over their lives.
 These consequences may be far-reaching with their overall physical and psychological development.